bcgov/workbc-main/src/scripts/migration/README.md

 Some content is unavailable anywhere but on the legacy WorkBC site itself.
 When such content is needed here, we transform it into a CSV file and use a custom script to import it into Drupal.

 ## YouTube (YT)
-The YouTube CareerTrekBC channel is imported to the Drupal video library using the commands below:
+The YouTube [CareerTrekBC](https://www.youtube.com/user/CareerTrekBC) and [WorkBC](https://www.youtube.com/user/WorkBC) channels are imported into a JSONL file using the commands below (running on the host):
 ```
 yt-dlp --flat-playlist --print url https://www.youtube.com/user/CareerTrekBC | while read u; do yt-dlp --no-download --dump-json "$u"; done > src/scripts/migration/data/video_library.jsonl
 yt-dlp --flat-playlist --print url https://www.youtube.com/user/WorkBC | while read u; do yt-dlp --no-download --dump-json "$u"; done >> src/scripts/migration/data/video_library.jsonl